Joan Leach Memorial Graduate Student Essay Competition

-For further details, and to submit an entry, please download the entry form.
+For submission details, please download the entry form.

 We’re delighted to announce that the winner of the 2020 prize is Christopher Harrington of La Trobe University, Melbourne.